medale/medale.github.io/_posts/security/2013-12-11-how-to-change-wordpress-table-prefixes.md

 access to Wordpress database using mysql.

 # Background
 A family friend has been using Wordpress to host his Yoga website.
-The site has been repeatedly attacked by hackers who got inside Wordpress to and started hosting spam HTML pages on his site.
+The site had been repeatedly attacked by hackers who got inside Wordpress and started hosting spam HTML pages on his site.
 I didn't know that much about Wordpress so we cleaned it up repeatedly and they came back repeatedly.
-Finally, we really started to clamp down on security using the ever-evolving Exsiter backup and digital fingerprinting to pinpoint changes (see [Jexsiter at Github](https://github.com/medale/JexSiter/)).
+Finally, we really started to clamp down on security using the ever-evolving Exsiter backup and its digital fingerprinting/md5 hashes to pinpoint changes (see [Jexsiter at Github](https://github.com/medale/JexSiter/)).

 It seems we got ahead of the hackers and their botnet scripts for now so we wanted to further harden the site.
 One way was to change the Wordpress database table prefixes from wp_ to something else (example here is b42_).
 We followed the procedures